-QTP environment variables are special types of variables that can be accessed by all actions, function libraries and recovery Scenarios.
-There are inbuilt environment variables for Windows that are available to all the applications running on that particular system where as QTP environment variables are only available to that test script during run-time.
+QTP environment variables are special types of variables that can be accessed by all actions, function libraries, and recovery scenarios.
+There are in-built environment variables for Windows that are available to all the applications running on that particular system, but QTP environment variables are only available to that particular test script during run-time.

-User Defined External - User Defined Variables can be stored in a external file as an .xml and can be loaded into the test as shown in the below figure or can also be loaded dynamically during run-time as explained below in one of the examples.
+User Defined External − User Defined Variables can be stored in an external file as a .xml file and can be loaded into the test as shown in the figure given below.
+It can also be loaded dynamically during run-time as explained below in one of the examples.

 Environment.LoadFromFile "D:\config.xml" b = Environment.Value("Browser") print b

 3. Value Property − Retrieves the value of environment variables.
 We can also set the value of user-defined internal environment variables using this property.

 ' Get the Value of the InBuilt Environment Variables a = Environment.Value("OS") print a b = Environment.Value("ActionName") print b 'Loaded from External File Environment.LoadFromFile "D:\config.xml" c = Environment.Value("Browser") print c